-Step 2: Trailing 60-months of equity returns (denominated in either USD or EUR, depending on the investor perspective) ending December 2019 and March 2020 (in turn), are used to calculate annualized monthly standard deviations for each of the 74 MSCI equity indices (in turn).
+Step 2: Trailing 60-months of equity returns (denominated in either USD or EUR, depending on the investor perspective), are used to calculate annualized monthly standard deviations for each of the MSCI equity indices (in turn).7

-Step 3: The annualized monthly standard deviation result from Step 2 (based upon equity returns denominated in either USD or EUR, depending on the investor perspective) for each of the 74 MSCI equity indices is divided (in turn) by the annualized monthly standard deviation from Step 2 for the U.S. or Germany (depending on the investor perspective).
+Step 3: The annualized monthly standard deviation result from Step 2 (based upon equity returns denominated in either USD or EUR, depending on the investor perspective) for each of the MSCI equity indices is divided (in turn) by the annualized monthly standard deviation from Step 2 for the U.S. or Germany (depending on the investor perspective).
 The resulting ratio is the RV factor.

-For example, the annualized monthly standard deviation of equity returns (in USD) for the 60-month period ending March 2020 for Slovenia was 19.4%, and the annualized monthly standard
+For example, the annualized monthly standard deviation of equity returns (in USD) for the 60month period ending March 2020 for Slovenia was 19.4%, and the annualized monthly standard deviation of equity returns (in USD) for the 60-month period ending March 2020 for the U.S. was 13.8%.
+The resulting RV factor is 1.4 (19.4% \div 13.8%).
+Similarly, the annualized monthly standard

-The MSCI series used are GR series (except for Botswana Ghana, and Jamaica).
+5 The MSCI series used are GR series (except for Botswana, Ghana, and Jamaica).
 "GR" indicates that total return is calculated reinvesting gross dividends.
 The MSCI series used for Botswana, Ghana, and Jamaica are based on NR series.
 "NR" indicates the net total return is calculated applying a withholding tax rate on dividends.
 Use of net returns does not materially impact the RV results.

-&lt;sup>6 MSCI is a leading provider of investment decision support tools to clients worldwide.
+6 MSCI is a leading provider of investment decision support tools to clients worldwide.
 MSCI provides indices, portfolio risk and performance analytics, and ESG data and research.
 To learn more about MSCI, visit www.msci.com.

-&quot;December 2019" and "March 2020" are used in this discussion for illustrative purposes only.
+7 "March 2020" is used in this discussion for illustrative purposes only.
 The Cost of Capital Navigator's International Cost of Capital Module includes relative volatility factors from March 2014 to present (updated quarterly).
 For more information visit kroll.com/costofcapitalnavigator.

-deviation of equity returns (in USD) for the 60-month period ending March 2020 for the U.S. was 13.8%.
-The resulting RV factor is 1.4 ( $19.4\% \div 13.8\%$ ).
-Similarly, the annualized monthly standard deviation of equity returns (in EUR) for the 60-month period ending March 2020 for Greece was 33.8, and the annualized monthly standard deviation of equity returns (in EUR) for the 60-month period ending March 2020 for Germany was 16.6%.
-The RV factor is 2.0 ( $33.8\% \div 16.6\%$ ).
+deviation of equity returns (in EUR) for the 60-month period ending March 2020 for Greece was 33.8%, and the annualized monthly standard deviation of equity returns (in EUR) for the 60-month period ending March 2020 for Germany was 16.6%.
+The RV factor is 2.0 (33.8% ÷ 16.6%).

-In the following section, two examples for estimating cost of equity capital are presented using Relative Volatility Model RV factors:
+In the following section, two examples for estimating cost of equity capital are presented using Relative Volatility Model RV factors:8

-- Example 5-1: Using Relative Volatility Model RV factors to estimate base country-level cost of equity capital assuming an investment in the foreign country's market as a whole (i.e., an assumed beta of 1.0). - Example 5-2: Using Relative Volatility Model RV factors to estimate cost of equity capital for use in evaluating a subject business, asset, or project.
+- Example 5-1: Using Relative Volatility Model RV factors to estimate base country-level • cost of equity capital assuming an investment in the foreign country's market as a whole (i.e., an assumed beta of 1.0). - Example 5-2: Using Relative Volatility Model RV factors to estimate cost of equity capital for use in evaluating a subject business, asset, or project.